debanath/internsctl/README.md

     ```bash
     sudo gzip -c internsctl.1 > /usr/local/share/man/man1/internsctl.1.gz
     ```
+> [!NOTE]
 > If you encounter a `Permission Denied` error during the installation process, it may be due to insufficient privileges.
 In such cases, you can use the `su` (Super User) command to switch to the root user before executing the installation commands.

 1.  **Test the Command:**
     Open a new terminal and try the following commands: